Biotech Innovators Program

 Seminar Two – Translating research discoveries into drug development programs

-Delivered by Brandon Capital Investment Manager (TBA, Pre-Clinical Project Advisor Dr Ian Holmes, and international guest speaker (TBA).
+Delivered by Brandon Capital Investment Manager Dr Katherine Jackman, Pre-Clinical Project Advisor Dr Ian Holmes, and Brandon Capital UK Partner, Dr Jonathan Tobin.

 Seminar Three – Translating research to the clinic